Background pattern

 Special populations

-One or more doses of Vaxneuvance may be administered to individuals with one or more underlying conditions that increase the risk of pneumococcal disease (such as individuals with sickle cell anemia or human immunodeficiency virus infection [HIV] or recipients of a hematopoietic stem cell transplant).
+Vaxneuvance can be given to individuals with one or more underlying diseases that increase the risk of pneumococcal disease (such as individuals with sickle cell disease or human immunodeficiency virus [HIV] infection or stem cell transplant recipients).

 If you have any other questions about the use of Vaxneuvance, ask your doctor, pharmacist, or nurse.

-Like all vaccines, Vaxneuvance may cause side effects, although not everyone will experience them.
+Like all vaccines, Vaxneuvance can cause side effects, although not everybody gets them.

-Seek medical attention immediately ifyou or your childhas symptoms of an allergic reaction, which may be:
+Seek medical attention immediately if you or your child experience symptoms of an allergic reaction, which can be:

 • Wheezing or difficulty breathing